k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/09_frequently_used_actor_types.md

 Let's take a closer look at some of the most useful Actors.

 * **Dynamic Logic Actors**, include dynamic logic as one of their input parameters.
 The most frequently used Dynamic Logic Actors are:
-  * **JavaScript** Actor, that simplify a flow by writing JavaScript business logic or validation code in the **script** input parameter.
+  * **JavaScript** Actors, that simplify flows by writing JavaScript business logic or validation code in the **script** input parameter.
   * **DB Commands** Actors, that perform DB commands and actions like creating a new table, loading data, etc.

 * Other Actors for handling useful activities are:
-  * **Stream** Actors that handle streams such as reading from and writing to a file or compressing and decompressing data.
+  * **Stream** Actors, that handle streams such as reading from and writing to a file or compressing and decompressing data.
-  * **Parser** Actors that parse input streams into different formats like JSON, CSV and XML.
+  * **Parser** Actors, that parse input streams into different formats like JSON, CSV and XML.
-  * **Queue** Actors that manage Pub / Sub asynchronous message handling.
+  * **Queue** Actors, that manage Pub / Sub asynchronous message handling.

 ![info](images/information.png) To learn more about the above Actors, their specifications and examples, read [Actors Specifications and Examples](/articles/19_Broadway/actors/README.md).